Language steering in latent space to mitigate unintended code-switching: Introduction

 We propose \textbf{latent space language steering}, a cheap inference-time method that exploits low-dimensional \emph{language directions} in hidden representations.
 By applying PCA to parallel translations, we identify linear subspaces separating languages while preserving semantics.
 Steering via simple projection (one dot product and vector subtraction per token) mitigates code-switching with negligible overhead.

-Our analysis shows language identity concentrates in final layers, with PC1 capturing most of the variance and enabling near-perfect language classification.
-We validate across Qwen2.5 and Llama-3.2 models on multiple language pairs (English, Spanish, Russian, Chinese), demonstrating reduced distributional divergence while preserving fluency.
+Our analysis shows language identity concentrates in final layers, with the first principal component (PC1) capturing most of the variance and enabling near-perfect language classification.
+We validate across Qwen2.5 and Llama-3.2 models on multiple language pairs (English, Spanish, Russian, Chinese, and Hindi), demonstrating reduced distributional divergence and substantially lower code-switching rates in generated text.